 The flexible nature makes OP treatments less structured than their counterparts such as Partial Hospitalizations Programs (PHPs) and Intensive Outpatient Programs (IOPs).
 This does not mean that one treatment is more effective than the other.
 It depends on each patient and their conditions.
 The medical staff will determine the best treatment course for each specific patient.

 The key difference between the OP treatment plan and inpatient therapy is that outpatients do not have to be monitored on-site for 24 hours a day at a rehab center.
 Instead, they have the freedom to come and go as they please.
-If they are not free to come to the hospital during a certain time, they can ask to reschedule their appointment to a time that better suits their needs.
+If they are not free to come to the hospital at a certain time, they can ask to reschedule their appointment to a time that better suits their needs.
 If they feel as if they need additional help, on the other hand, they can contact the hospital to set up extra therapeutic sessions.
 This allows the patients to continue with their lives without having to worry about the rehabilitation program taking them away from the life they want to lead.

 ● Patients who are in the early stages of addiction with mild substance abuse use disorder.

-● Patients who are looking to continue their follow up treatment after leaving residential or inpatient treatment.
+● Patients who are looking to continue their follow-up treatment after leaving residential or inpatient treatment.

 ● Patients who have a supportive group of friends, family, and relatives.